tc39/notes/es8/2017-11/nov-29.md

 DT: We've done this before using a Subclass of string, which is useful as it gets discarded when concated and the like.

-AKN: So, strings wouldn't change at all.
+AK: So, strings wouldn't change at all.
 It'd be about the way template tags are called.

 BFS: Yes.
 Does this have any impact on template objects currently being shareable in the same realm.

-AKN: That seems orthogonal.
+AK: That seems orthogonal.

 MF: I want to talk about how we expect this flag to propagate.
 Two trusted strings concatenated could be trusted, but there are subtle variances.
 A good example of where the flag needs propagating - e.g. keys on objects.

-AKN: The proposal is in an early point.
+AK: The proposal is in an early point.
 The most promising iteration is this one where the data is stored on the template object, not a string.

 MF: It sounds equivalent when we need to consider propagation though.

-AKN: It basically doesn't propagate.
+AK: It basically doesn't propagate.

 MF: Let's say I have a trusted url and port, and I want to concatenate.
 How does the result get marked trusted?